sgsokol/influx/doc/manual.rst

    adaptbt=TRUE
     use (default) or not an adaptive backtracking algorithm.

+   monotone=FALSE
+    should or not the cost decrease be monotone.
+If TRUE, then at first non decrease of the cost, the iterations are stopped with a warning message.

 Names and default values for BFGS and Nelder-Mead algorithms can be found in the R help on ``optim()`` function.